grain-lang/grain-lang.org/src_blog/_posts/Grain-Formatter.md

 date: 2021-08-31 12:00:00
 author: Marcus Roberts
 cover: /blog/photos/cover/aaron-burden-FGbLYvTgxx0-unsplash.jpg
-coverAttribution: AAron Burden / Unsplash
+coverAttribution: Aaron Burden / Unsplash
 tags: Tooling, Developer Experience,
 ---

-For any modern programming language to succeed, it needs to provide developers the support tools they have become used to: code editor extensions, IDE support and in recent years code formatting or pretty print tools.
+For any modern programming language to succeed, it needs to provide developers the support tools they have become used to: code editor extensions, IDE support, and in recent years code formatting or pretty print tools.

 The acceptance of automatic code formatting tools providing the “one true style” for development in a language seems to have really caught on with the release of Prettier for JavaScript.
 In contrast to a linter, which reports on how well a piece of code adheres to style and best practices, a code formatter rewrites a piece of code in the approved style.